Description

 Daniel had a vision of God's throne which he describes in Daniel 7:9, "While I was watching, thrones were set up, and the Ancient of Days took his seat.
 His attire was white like snow; the hair of his head was like lamb’s wool.
 His throne was ablaze with fire and its wheels were all aflame".

 The statement in verse 11b, "the earth and the heaven fled from his presence, and no place was found for them" implies their destruction.
 Revelation 21:1 confirms this, "Then I saw a new heaven and a new earth, for the first heaven and earth had ceased to exist".
 The Millennium is a transitional age in which the present earth and heaven continue to exist as well as the New Jerusalem.
 Similarly the present hell (Hades) exists as well as the Lake of fire.
 At the end of the Millennium, the present earth and present heaven are destroyed, and Hades is thrown into the Lake of fire (v15).
 The destruction of heaven and earth is prophesied in Psalm 102:25-26, Isaiah 24:19-23, and 2 Peter 3:7, although its timing is not very clear in these passages.
-Isaiah 24:19-23 gives the impression that earth's destruction occurs at the end of this age, Satan is locked in a pit for 'a long time' (the Millennium) and then punished, and then the New Jerusalem is revealed.
+Isaiah 24:19-23 gives the impression that earth's destruction occurs at the end of this age, Satan is locked in a pit for 'a long time' (now interpreted as 1,000 years) and then punished, and then the New Jerusalem is revealed.

 Verse 12 says, "And I saw the dead, the great and the small, standing before the throne.
 Then books were opened, and another book was opened – the book of life.
 So the dead were judged by what was written in the books, according to their deeds".